IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 [^Hume]: Hume here found the <a href="https://en.wikipedia.org/wiki/Is%E2%80%93ought_problem" target="_blank">Is–ought problem</a>.
 One of the deepest ethical problems.

 [^Neurath]: <a href="https://en.wikipedia.org/wiki/Neurath%27s_boat" target="_blank">Neurath's boat</a>: a simile used in anti-foundational philosophy.
-You can't just make the boat from scratch by swimming because [philosophical skepticism](https://en.wikipedia.org/wiki/Philosophical_skepticism) is like a shark that will eat you if you enter the water.
+You can't just make the boat from scratch by swimming because [philosophical skepticism](https://en.wikipedia.org/wiki/Philosophical_skepticism){:target="_blank"} is like a shark that will eat you if you enter the water.
 Even if you know swimming, you can't build the boat from scratch because the shark will eat you.
 So, you can't have a single foundation and must use a mixture of reason, empirical data etc.

 [^Weinberg]: You should believe when Weinberg says this.
 He is not a string theorist.
 He didn't devote his life to string theory.
 He has his own theory called <a href="https://en.wikipedia.org/wiki/Asymptotic_safety_in_quantum_gravity" target="_blank">asymptotic safety</a>.
 Yet he is telling string theory is the "only game in town".
 Compare this to <a href="https://www.math.columbia.edu/~woit/wordpress/" target="_blank">bloggers</a>/<a href="https://www.youtube.com/@SabineHossenfelder" target="_blank">social media influencers</a> who never studied string theory properly but spread their unfounded criticism.

 [^Skepticism]: The first line from [The Problems of Philosophy](https://books.google.co.in/books?id=F3CABBiwm6wC&newbks=0&pg=PA9#v=onepage&q&f=false){:target="_blank"}.
 The answer is <span style="color:red">***most probably***</span> no. If I haven’t included <span style="color:red">***most probably***</span>, that sentence itself will become some knowledge.

 [^Salt]: Salt correctly predicted this in 1897.
 Mankind is using the advances in technology to breed even more sentient animals and enslave them and do even more cruel things instead of using that technology to make it so that we will never again have to enslave other sentient animals, which is not hard to achieve with our current technology.
+To become an honorable species, abolishing animal agriculture is not enough and we should try to do whatever we can to solve the problem of [wild animal suffering](https://en.wikipedia.org/wiki/Wild_animal_suffering){:target="_blank"}.

 <script type="text/javascript" src="https://unpkg.com/wikipedia-preview@latest/dist/wikipedia-preview.production.js"></script>